-- Who are you? - Provide information about your organization, its structure and operations. - Discuss relevant national policies and/or legislation regarding sport and anti-doping.
+Who are you?

+Provide information about your organization, its structure and operations.

-- Review the sporting landscape structure and the roles of national sport federations. - Overview of anti-doping: - o What is anti-doping? - o Who are the key players? - The World Anti-Doping Code and the relevant International Standards. - Your Anti-Doping Rules. - Your operations: - Discuss relevant components of your Test Distribution Planning. - o Discuss relevant components of your whereabouts program/system. - o Discuss relevant components of Results Management. - Your sample collection program: - o Describe your program. - Briefly outline the roles and their responsibilities. - Other important considerations: - o Safeguarding (see Section 5 for further information). - Health and Safety (see Section 5 for further information). - o Infectious disease prevention and control (see Section 5 for further information).
+- Discuss relevant national policies and/or legislation regarding sport and anti-doping. - Review the sporting landscape structure and the roles of national sport federations. - Overview of anti-doping: - o What is anti-doping? - o Who are the key players? - The World Anti-Doping Code and the relevant International Standards. - Your Anti-Doping Rules. - Your operations: - Discuss relevant components of your Test Distribution Planning. - o Discuss relevant components of your whereabouts program/system. - Discuss relevant components of Results Management. - Your sample collection program: - Describe your program. - o Briefly outline the roles and their responsibilities. - Other important considerations: - o Safeguarding (see Section 5 for further information). - Health and Safety (see Section 5 for further information). - o Infectious disease prevention and control (see Section 5 for further information). - Testing of transgender and gender diverse athletes (see Section 5 for further information).